Rocky Mountain Rabbis & Cantors

 The program is in a collaborative partnership with the Miller Introduction to Judaism Program of American Jewish University.

-Students must have a sponsor who is a member of the Rocky Mountain Rabbis & Cantors or Boulder Haver in order to take the class.
-Students will meet with their sponsors at least six times during the ITJ class, and additional meetings will be scheduled for students who plan to convert to Judaism.
-Our rabbis and cantors will guide and mentor students to ensure they are getting the most from the classes.
+Students must have a sponsor who is a member of the Rocky Mountain Rabbis & Cantors or Boulder Haver to take the class.
+Students will meet with their sponsors at least six times during the ITJ course, with additional meetings for those who plan to convert to Judaism.
+Our rabbis and cantors will guide and mentor students to ensure they get the most from the classes.

-Students are encouraged to seek out a clergy sponsor, either from the congregation where you attend services or from another Jewish organization, with whom you are comfortable engaging in discussions about the topics covered in class.
-If you are having difficulty finding a sponsor, please let us know during your initial phone consultation.
+Students are encouraged to seek out a clergy sponsor, either from the congregation where you attend services or from another Jewish organization with whom you are comfortable engaging in discussions about the topics covered in class.
+Please let us know during your initial phone consultation if you have difficulty finding a sponsor.